Alternatives to bad credit loans

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 When you need cash in a hurry, it can be tempting to consider bad credit loans — personal loans available to people with poor or little credit history.
-These loans are convenient because they are accessible to most people without requiring a credit check.
+These loans are convenient because they are accessible to most people and don’t require a credit check.
 However, there is a trade-off to these loans: high interest rates that will likely lead to more expenses for you in the long term.

 Before exposing yourself to bad credit loan risks, it’s worth exploring your alternatives.
 If possible, it’s best to exhaust these options before pursuing a high-interest loan.
-The alternatives present better options — lower interest rates, less strict repayment plans, and less risk of long-term financial challenges.
+They come with lower interest rates, less strict repayment plans and less risk of long-term financial challenges.

 Raise your credit score before applying

 - Get a secured credit card: If you have some cash available, consider using it to get a secured credit card.
-Your own money backs secured cards, so if you don’t make a payment, you don’t owe interest — you pay it off with your initial deposit.
+They operate like traditional cards and can be used online and at most retail locations.
 When you make payments on time, they are reported to the credit bureaus and improve your credit score.
+But if you don’t make payments, the cardholder will close the card and use your security deposit to pay off the balance.

-- Pay credit balances: This might seem counter-intuitive for someone who needs immediate cash, but paying down your balances to lower your debt utilization has a high impact on your credit score.
-Pay off your balances strategically by getting your debt utilization below 30%.
+- Pay credit balances: This might seem counterintuitive for someone who needs immediate cash, but paying down your balances to lower your debt utilization has a high impact on your credit score.
+Pay off your balances strategically by getting your debt utilization below 30% to have the best chance at a higher credit score.

 - Request higher credit limits: Another way to improve your debt utilization is by upping your available limit.
 Contact your credit card issuer and ask if they will raise your credit limit — though make sure you ask if they will require a hard inquiry, as that will temporarily lower your score.

-- Dispute credit history errors: It’s quite common for a credit report to contain incorrect information thay hurts your score.
-Request a free credit report, look for any mistake, and ask the credit bureau to correct the error.
+- Dispute credit history errors: It’s quite common for a credit report to contain incorrect information that hurts your score.
+Request a free credit report, look for errors and file disputes with the credit bureaus if needed.

-- Get credit for monthly expenses: Some services like Experian Boost will consider your monthly payments when calculating your credit score.
+- Get credit for monthly expenses: Some services like Experian Boost consider alternative credit data, or payments made to service providers when calculating your credit score.
 That includes rent, utilities, and cable bills.
 Making consistent payments on time can help boost your score with these services.

 Make extra income